Get Started with Bitnami Applications on Google Cloud Platform

 Google Cloud Platform is Google’s cloud-based hosting, storage and services platform.
 Built on the same infrastructure used by Google, it’s a great way to host simple websites as well as complex web applications in the cloud without worrying about security, scalability or performance.

-If you're looking to deploy applications in the Google cloud, the easiest way to get started is with Bitnami.
+If you’re looking to deploy applications in the Google cloud, the easiest way to get started is with Bitnami.
 Bitnami provides ready-to-use application images for Google Cloud Platform servers, so that you can get productive with your new application immediately.
-You can access and launch these images using the Google Cloud Launcher.
+You can access and launch these images using the GCP Marketplace.

-In this tutorial, I'll walk you, step by step, through the process of using the Google Cloud Launcher to create and provision a Single-Tier on a Google Cloud Platform server.
-And since Google Cloud Platform currently offers a 60-day free trial, you'll have plenty of time to experiment with your servers without worrying about being billed for usage.
+In this tutorial, I’ll walk you, step by step, through the process of using the GCP Marketplace to create and provision a Single-Tier on a Google Cloud Platform server.
+And since Google Cloud Platform currently offers a 60-day free trial, you’ll have plenty of time to experiment with your servers without worrying about being billed for usage.

 If you’re interested in creating a personal or small business blog, chances are that you’re going to use WordPress.
 WordPress is one of the most popular blogging platforms in the world, used on over 60 million websites (according to Wikipedia).
 And it is not hard to see why: WordPress is very easy to use, comes with thousands of extensions and themes, is completely free, and is open source.